Worldwide Fertilizers Consumption Forecast

 - Potassium (K): Strong stem growth, movement of water in plants, promotion of flowering and fruiting.

 - Calcium (Ca), Magnesium (Mg), and Sulfur (S)

 - Copper (Cu), Iron (Fe), Manganese (Mn), Molybdenum (Mo), Zinc (Zn), Boron (B), and of occasional significance there are Silicon (Si), Cobalt (Co), and Vanadium (V).

-- Fertilizer consumption is dependent on human population and the increase of fertilizers consumption will mainly result from expansion of human population.
+- Fertilizer consumption is dependent on the human population and the increase of fertilizers consumption will mainly result from the expansion of the human population.

 As shown in Figure 1, different regions have yielded various time-changing trajectories in fertilizers consumption as follows: